TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/Index.rst

 The :ref:`stdWrap <t3tsref:stdwrap>` property can only be used with an object, if it is explicitly defined for that object in the :ref:`TypoScript reference <t3tsref:start>`.
-For example most cObjects have a property "stdWrap", which is of the type "stdWrap" and offers stdWrap functionality.
+For example the cObjects have a property "stdWrap", which is of the type "stdWrap" and offers stdWrap functionality.
 If we have a property of another type, e.g. of the type "wrap", then this property does **not** have :ref:`stdWrap